 Although I’ve aired our dirty laundry in great detail, I think we did several things right:

 - We did not compromise our quality control system.
 That meant every physician return was reviewed separately by one other CPA plus me.
 This lowered the risk of oversight and errors that are especially a possibility in a busy tax season.

 - I emailed clients to let them know to expect delays this year and to advise of the hard cutoff for submitting information in order to file returns by April 15.
-(While I hoped this would help manage expectations, unfortunately, not all clients read my the emails.)
+(While I hoped this would help manage expectations, unfortunately, not all clients read my emails.)

 - Post tax season, I contacted every physician household who had not already emailed me about their experience to ask for feedback and suggestions for improvement.
 A few harsh responses have led to some much-needed soul searching, but I welcome all feedback and sincerely appreciate the clients who took time to thoughtfully respond.
 We have given discounts and refunds to clients who had legitimate complaints.
 And we have received some excellent suggestions that we plan to implement.

 Our value proposition at Fox & Company is to provide trusted professional service and year-round involvement that physicians are willing to pay for but have difficulty finding.
-We use an all-inclusive flat-fee model to encourage interaction and proactivity during and beyond tax season.
+We encourage interaction and proactivity during and beyond tax season with a unique flat-fee model.
 And we emphasize timely communication and a servant’s heart.
 As a result, Fox & Co. has grown rapidly, beyond anything we could have imagined.
 Naturally, we had some growing pains this year.

 It’s important to me that we admit our mistakes and do everything possible to make them right.
 If you have an experience to share, please feel free to email me.
 Whether it’s good, bad, or ugly, I’d like to know.